ZhuangLab/storm-analysis/storm_analysis/tests/README.txt

-This directory contains some simple tests of 3D-DAOSTORM and sCMOS analysis.
+This directory contains some simple tests of 3D-DAOSTORM, sCMOS and the other programs in this project.
 You can run the tests like this:

 python run_tests.py